 Integrate DWS Viewer API with your own backend

-DWS Viewer API provides a programmatic API that enables you to easily integrate it with your backend.
-This backend can be a regular server-side application running in your infrastructure or in a cloud, or it could even be a serverless function.
+DWS Viewer API provides a programmatic API that enables you to integrate it with your backend.
+This backend can be a regular server-side application running in your infrastructure or in a cloud, or it could be a serverless function.
 The API is language agnostic, with the only requirement being the ability to communicate via HTTP.

-Uploading a document to DWS Viewer API
+Uploading a DWS-managed document

 When you create a document by upload, your backend service sends the file to DWS Viewer API, which will manage the entire document lifecycle.